Dive on the Most Iconic Sites of the Red Sea

 Show Original (Français)

-A week cruise with Seafari on the Dolce Vita with an à la carte program (mix between BDE and St Johns): Deadalus and Sattaya.
-The weather was good and the water was 27 ° C. The boat was of a good standard and well laid out.
-Her crew was impeccable: very professional and very pleasant.
-The chef at the top with in addition a particular ability to reuse with talent the surpluses for the following meals without having to throw everything away.
-The diving supervision was of good quality with a good organization of the course, the launchings and the management of the group, well done in particular to Felix.
-Efforts are made to preserve the sites (reminder of the responsible diver charter) and to try to reduce our impact (reusable water bottle, instructions to the crew, etc.) A very nice week of diving cruise!
-It was good to have seen the seabed and their inhabitants (Longimanus, Dolphins, turtles, squids, a short appearance of hammerheads ...) after this too long period.
+A week-long cruise with Seafari on the Dolce Vita with an à la carte program (a mix of BDE and St. Johns): Deadalus and Sattaya.
+The weather was mild and the water was 27°C. The boat was of a good standard and well-appointed.
+Its crew was impeccable: very professional and very pleasant.
+The cook was excellent, with a particular ability to skillfully reuse leftovers for subsequent meals without having to throw everything away.
+The diving supervision was excellent, with excellent organization of the dive site, the launches, and the group management.
+Kudos to Felix in particular.
+Efforts are made to preserve the sites (reminder of the responsible diver's charter) and to try to reduce our impact (reusable water bottles, instructions for the crew, etc.).
+A wonderful week-long liveaboard dive!
+It was good to see the seabed and its inhabitants again (Longimanus, Dolphins, turtles, squid, a brief appearance of hammerheads...) after such a long period.

 Why We Love It